meziantou/Meziantou.Analyzer/docs/README.md

 # MA0015: Specify the parameter name in ArgumentException
 dotnet_diagnostic.MA0015.severity = warning

-# MA0016: Prefer returning collection abstraction instead of implementation
+# MA0016: Prefer using collection abstraction instead of implementation
 dotnet_diagnostic.MA0016.severity = warning

 # MA0017: Abstract types should not have public or internal constructors